iiiidyllic/iiiidyllic.github.io/_pages/about.md

 Hi there, I am **Zihao Liu** (Chinese name: 刘子豪), you can call me "Edward".
 I am currently a Ph.D. student at School of Artificial Intelligence, CUHK-Shenzhen under the supervision of Prof. Feng Yin.
 I previously received my B.Eng. degree at School of Mechanical Engineering, Tongji University (2021.09-2025.07).

 My research interests center on building intelligent data analytical systems boosted by large models combined with cutting-edge learning algorithms.
 Specifically, I focus on:
-- **Large language models**' interpretibility and application as a base model for time series analysis.
-- **Bayesian machine learning** to optimize learning algorithms from probabilistic perspective.
+- **State space models** to build a hybrid architecture mixed with transformer-type and mamba-type model.
 - **Spatio-temporal modeling** to jointly model data distribution in spatial and temporal domain.
+- **Establishment of foundation models**' to explore the universal representations for time series data.

 My research aims to explore efficient and universal data representative methods utilizing machine and deep learning as analytic tools.
 I am always open to collaborations.
 Please feel free to reach out to me at [my email](zihaoliu1@link.cuhk.edu.cn)!